 - directional traffic comparisons

-- market/channel views
+- channel views

-- geographic and audience splits
+- geography splits

 What it does poorly:

-- preventing overbuying
+- stopping teams from overbuying

 Semrush traffic tools